-You may have your treatment in a clinic, at the doctor's office, or at home.
-Some people may need to stay in the hospital for treatment.
+You'll probably receive a combination of drugs in a clinic, at the doctor's office, or at home.
+Some people need to stay in the hospital during treatment.

 The side effects depend mainly on which drugs are given and how much.
-The drugs can harm normal cells that divide rapidly:
+Chemotherapy kills fast-growing Hodgkin lymphoma cells, but the drugs can also harm normal cells that divide rapidly:

-Some of the drugs used for Hodgkin lymphoma may cause heart disease or cancer later on.
+Some of the drugs used for Hodgkin lymphoma can cause heart disease or cancer later on.
 See the Follow-up Care section for information about checkups after treatment.

 Viewers share their comments

 Hodgkin's Disease - Symptoms Question: What were the early symptoms of your Hodgkin's disease?

 Hodgkin's Disease - Diagnosis Question: What types of tests and exams led to a diagnosis of Hodgkin's disease?

 Hodgkin's Lymphoma - Share your Experience Question: Do you, a friend, or relative have Hodgkin's?
 Please share your experience.

 Hodgkin's Disease - Treatment Question: What types of treatment, including medication, have you received for Hodgkin's disease?

 Hodgkin's Disease - Diet and Exercise Question: What diet and/or exercise program do you follow to maintain your weight and good health?